How to add electronic signature checkboxes to documents

 Can I use PandaDoc to create a document with checkboxes on a Mac?

 Yes.
 PandaDoc is compatible with the latest versions of the Windows and Mac operating systems.
-This includes all our features and field options like checkboxes.
+This includes all our features, workflow and API tools, integrations, a mobile app, and field options like checkboxes.

 Can I add checkboxes with the new PandaDoc Editor 2.0?

 Yes!
 Our new editor adds functions on top of everything you can do with Editor 1.0, which means all existing field options are available.

 In addition, Editor 2.0 allows you to perform useful functions like adding page breaks, inserting background images, and creating documents with multi-column layouts.

 You can even edit a document with your team using our real-time collaboration capabilities.